openssl/openssl/README.md

 ### Step 2: Build liboqs

-You must use the [master branch](https://github.com/open-quantum-safe/liboqs/blob/master/README.md) of liboqs with the OQS-OpenSSL\_1\_1\_1-stable branch.
+You can use the either the [master](https://github.com/open-quantum-safe/liboqs/tree/master) or the [nist](https://github.com/open-quantum-safe/liboqs/tree/nist-branch) branch of liboqs with the OQS-OpenSSL\_1\_1\_1-stable branch.
+Each branch support a different set of KEX/KEM mechanisnms (see above), and authentication is currently only supported with the master branch.

-The following instructions will download and build that branch of liboqs, then install it into a subdirectory inside the OpenSSL folder.
+The following instructions will download and build liboqs, then install it into a subdirectory inside the OpenSSL folder.

+For the master branch:
     git clone --branch master https://github.com/open-quantum-safe/liboqs.git
     cd liboqs
     autoreconf -i